Alexis-Arduca/opponentAI/README.md

 Since my Zelda game is a 2D project in Unity, I will develop this project under the same conditions.

+## Unity Scenes

+- PatrolScene : Will just show the **Patrol State** of an enemy.
+- More scene coming later ...

 ### Technologies Used
 - Unity (2D Project)
 - C#